digio-ch/pbs-healthcheck-core/README.md

 #### Install Dependencies

-This command will only work if you added the `BUILD_TEST=1` build argument since composer is needed to add dependencies.
+This command will only work if you added the `BUILD_TEST=1` or `BUILD_DEBUG=1` build argument since composer is needed to add dependencies.

 `docker exec healthcheck-core-local composer install --no-interaction --no-scripts`